What can I say to prevent someone from drunk driving?

 Kudos to you for looking out for the safety and well-being of others.
 Unfortunately, there are no magic words to prevent someone from driving drunk — but it’s critical to intervene when you see someone who’s intoxicated try to get behind the wheel.
 Read on for tips on how to manage the interaction in the moment and strategies for prevention in the future.

 First, a bit about alcohol-impaired driving.
-In 2014, in the United States, almost 10,000 people were killed in alcohol-impaired driving crashes.
-In more than half of these crashes, the driver had a blood alcohol concentration (BAC) of more than 0.08.
-At this level, no person in the United States may legally operate a vehicle because folks will typically experience decreased muscle coordination, decreased ability to concentrate, and impaired perception — all of which are key in operating a vehicle.
-If you find yourself in a situation where someone has consumed too much and you’d like to prevent them from driving, here are a few strategies that may help you manage the conversation carefully and ensure it’s a productive one:
+In the United States, there's a fatality nearly every 50 minutes in the United States due to alcohol-impaired driving crashes.
+With a blood alcohol concentration (BAC) of 0.08 or higher, no person in the United States may legally operate a vehicle because folks typically experience decreased muscle coordination, decreased ability to concentrate, and impaired perception — all of which are key for motor vehicle operation.
+If you find yourself in a situation where someone has consumed too much alcohol and you’d like to prevent them from driving, here are a few strategies that may help you manage the conversation carefully and ensure it’s a productive one:

 - If possible, talk to the individual in a quiet, private environment.

 - Try to keep the tone light, calm, and non-confrontational.
-Stay firm and assertive, but avoid being judgmental or aggressive.
+Try to stay firm and assertive, but avoid being judgmental or aggressive.

 - Provide a reason for why you are taking action.
-Try saying something like, “I don’t want you to get into trouble” or "I don't want you to hurt yourself or anyone else."
+Try saying something such as, “I don’t want you to get into trouble,” or "I don't want you to hurt yourself or anyone else."

-- If absolutely nothing else works and they insist on driving, you may want to call law enforcement — this is a better option than having someone injured or killed.
+- If absolutely nothing else works and they insist on driving, you may want to call law enforcement — it's a better option than having someone injured or killed.

-Lastly, if you’re concerned about your friend’s relationship with alcohol — you recognize a pattern of negative consequences associated with their drinking — you may find it helpful to refer them to a mental health professional or a substance abuse professional.
+Lastly, if you’re concerned about your friend’s relationship with alcohol or you recognize a pattern of negative consequences associated with their drinking, you may find it helpful to refer them to a mental health professional or a substance abuse professional.
 Finding a private place and talking with your friend when you’re both sober are just some of the tips in starting this conversation.
-For more information, check out Friend of an alcohol abuser in the Help & Getting Help section of the Go Ask Alice! archive.

 Hope this helps you assist others in getting home in a smart, safe, and responsible way!Alice!